Your Child's Checkup: 1 Year (12 Months)

 2. Ask questions, address concerns, and offer advice about how your child is:

 .
 By 12 months, toddlers are ready to switch from formula to .
 Children may be breastfed beyond 1 year of age, if desired.
-Your child may be moving away from baby foods and may be more interested in table foods.
+Your child might move away from baby foods and be more interested in table foods.
 Offer a variety of soft table foods and avoid choking hazards.

 Pooping.
 As you introduce more foods and whole milk, the appearance and frequency of your child's poopy diapers may change.
 Let your doctor know if your child has diarrhea, is constipated, or has poop that's hard to pass.